 Platter Talk As a food blogger, what have you found to be a couple of your biggest challenges?

 Brooks Ha, photography!
 And post frequency.
-For many food bloggers at the early stages of their publication, photos are typically the elusive element to nail and this was the case for me.
+For many food bloggers at the early stages of their publication, photos are typically the elusive element to nail, and this was the case for me.
 I had never picked up a camera before with the intention of capturing compelling photos.
 I’ve managed to improve through the years as I learned about photography, but I consider the skill a work in progress.
-I prefer to choose quality of work over post frequency—well, I hope the work is perceived as quality!
+I prefer to choose the quality of work over post frequency—well, I hope the work is perceived as quality!
 Intellectually I know I should post more often, to keep my work in front of readers, and the momentum going.
-But balance of life is important to me too.
+But the balance of life is important to me too.
 If I know one thing about myself, it is genuine inspiration must be present, or the motivation just isn’t there.
 I want to give each blog entry my all, my undivided attention.

 Platter Talk What person or resource helped you the most in attaining the level of expertise that is reflected in your work?

-Brooks If inner drive is a resource, then that must be it.
+Brooks If an inner drive is a resource, then that must be it.
 There have been, and currently are so many people who inspire me to learn, to look at things differently and to stretch.
 To boil it down though, I have two I can name off the top of my head: Colette Peters and Chef Thomas Keller.
 Simply put, Ms. Peters’ body of work is nothing short of amazing—she’s a true cake artist.
-I align with Chef Keller’s practice of growing food fresh, and getting it to the table at its seasonable best.
+I align with Chef Keller’s practice of growing food fresh and getting it to the table at its seasonable best.
 His food is astounding!

 Platter Talk Your three favorite foods?

 Brooks Basil, garlic and chocolate—not necessarily in that order.
 And any member of the chili family.
 Okay, that’s four.
 I’m allowed, right?